ashrafm/loanpaymentsystem/README.md

 ## Error Response

-**Condition** : If provided data is invalid, e.g. a name field is too long.
+**Condition** : If provided data is invalid, e.g. term id is not provided

 **Code** : `400 BAD REQUEST`